 Time of the Year: April to June

 Summer in India generally stays for three to four months, which starts from April (sometimes in March) and continues to June.
 This season excites the kids the most as they get a month-long vacation.
 Many schools or authorities organize summer camps for the kids in various places in India which are comparatively cold.
 Besides, everyone can enjoy eating ice-cream and various other fun foods.
 It is the longest season.
 During this season, nature gets brighter and temperatures soar high.
 Lots of flowers and fruits bloom at this time.
+Sometimes, the season's temperature gets very high due to geographical reasons.
+The temperature is highest in April and May.
+In that season, the temperature varies from 32 to 40 degrees Celsius.
+In summer, the days appear longer than night.

 Duration: Three to four months